 Emmet O’Cuana’s Faraway is produced in collaboration with artist Jeferson Sadzinski and letterer Thomas Mauer.

 This first edition features an essay from Emmet On pay and panelology, as well as a commissioned gallery of Australian art from Scarlette Baccini, Paul Caggegi, Dean Rankine and Ele Jenkins (who also produced the dreamlike cover).

 If you’re in Melbourne, you can find a hard copy of Faraway at All Star Comics or Minotaur; in Sydney you can find it at Kings Comics; at Canberra’s Impact Comics; or Adelaide’s Greenlight Comics.
-Or, you can it from Comixology.
+Copies are also available from Big Bang Comics in Dublin, Ireland.
+Or, you can purchase it from Comixology.

 And we have our first review from Comic Book Yeti:

 FARAWAY is a hilarious send-up of high fantasy by a highly talented team.
 The art alone is worth the sticker price.

 I think he dug it.

 Next up, from Pipedream Comics’ small press spotlight: